 Our Commitment

-We have a long history of respecting human rights in the UK and standing up for those values internationally.
+We have a long history of respecting human rights in the UK and internationally.
 As both employer and buyer, our business was founded on the understanding that we are only as strong as the communities in which we trade.
-We strive to be a fair partner through our purchasing practices – paying a fair price to suppliers, supporting local communities and ensuring good working conditions for everyone working in our business and supply chains.
+We strive to be a fair partner supporting local communities and ensuring good working conditions for everyone working in our business and supply chains.
 This principle is still at the heart of how we do business today.
 That said, the evolving nature of the business and human rights agenda means we still have much to do and are still learning on this complex topic.
-These are issues which by their very nature are often hidden and the root causes extremely complex.
+These are issues which, by their very nature, are often hidden and the root causes extremely complex.

-Our Global Sourcing Principles set out our minimum global supplier ethical and environmental standards, and were updated in 2022.
+Our Global Sourcing Principles, first established in 1998, set out our minimum global supplier ethical and environmental standards, and were last updated in January 2023.
 These standards are contractual and apply across our entire business.

 We operate in a diverse range of geographies, consumer cultures and regulatory environments.
 Against this backdrop, it is important to understand where our operations and sourcing impact adversely on individuals and to prioritise our efforts in these areas.